This site uses cookies for better user experience and analytics.

 The Katakuni Bronze Matcha Starter Kit offers a powerful, tactile matcha experience inspired by nature and Japanese ceramic heritage.
 Made in Gifu Prefecture, the chawan (matcha bowl) features an earthy bronze finish with expressive dark brush patterns—symbolic of branching roots or climbing reeds.
 Each brushstroke is slightly different, making every piece unique.

 With a broad form and ergonomic lip, the bowl is as functional as it is beautiful.
-Measuring approx. 5.3 inches diameter × 2.9 inches height (13.5 cm × 7.3 cm), it provides ample room to whisk matcha into a rich, creamy froth.
+Measuring approx. 5.3 inches in diameter × 2.9 inches in height (13.5 cm × 7.3 cm), it provides ample room to whisk matcha into a rich, creamy froth.

 Completing the kit are: